kristianmandrup/rails3-app-spec/README.markdown

 This library takes advantage of *code-spec*, *file-spec* and other essential spec extensions I have created ;)

+## TODO

+Create specs for the special file matchers to make sure they work for all edge cases!

 ## Note on Patches/Pull Requests

 * Fork the project.